Munich, Prague and Berlin

 On this trip you will:

-- Bike through Berlin like a local
+- Bike through Berlin just like the Germans do

 - See the Berlin Wall transformed into the longest open air gallery in the world at the Eastside Gallery